zwinslett/strava-shoe-explore/README.md

 - Your refresh token will be in the response as `"refresh_token"`

-## How to add these values to your program
+## How to add these values to the program
 Once you have your `refresh_token`, `client_secret` and `client_id` ready, you can either replace the values in the payload array with your values or add them to the `login.example.py` file and remove the "example" from the file name.
 The login file is imported in the main program and its values are inserted into the payload